Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Method

 On Mistral-7B (Table~\ref{tab:pruning_mistral}), MDL pruning ratios match LayerIF closely across all three configurations: average accuracies are within 0.05 points for Wanda and identical for SparseGPT (60.18\%), while Magnitude shows a marginal difference of 0.18 points (56.23\% MDL vs.\ 56.41\% LayerIF).
 On Gemma-7B (Table~\ref{tab:pruning_gemma}), MDL outperforms LayerIF under Magnitude (\textbf{33.34\%} vs.\ 32.91\%) while LayerIF leads under Wanda (52.3\% vs.\ 49.47\%) and SparseGPT (50.79\% vs.\ 49.22\%).
 The pruning parity between MDL and LayerIF is itself a meaningful result: it shows that the principled convex program of Theorem~\ref{thm:prune} recovers the empirically tuned LayerIF ratios without manual calibration, while providing the theoretical guarantees --- strong convexity, unique minimizer, and budget feasibility, which are lacking in LayerIF.
 The Wanda and SparseGPT gaps on Gemma-7B suggest that the quadratic degradation model $\psi(\rho) = \rho^2$ may underestimate pruning sensitivity in certain architectural regimes; exploring richer $\psi$ (e.g., $\psi(\rho) = -\log(1-\rho)$) is a natural direction for future work.

-\paragraph{Summary.} Across both tasks and both models, the MDL framework matches or exceeds the LayerIF baseline while replacing an empirical heuristic with a convex program whose solutions are theoretically optimal, efficiently computable, and transferable across domains (Theorem~\ref{thm:transfer}).
-The allocation gains are larger and more consistent than the pruning gains, which we attribute to the greater degrees of freedom available in the allocation problem: pruning ratios are tightly constrained by the 50\% sparsity target, leaving less room for curvature-aware differentiation across layers.
+Overall, the allocation results are strongest on Mistral-7B, while Gemma-7B allocation is essentially tied with LayerIF and the pruning results are mixed.
+The smaller pruning differences are partly explained by the 50\% global sparsity target and the tight per-layer caps, which leave limited freedom for heterogeneous pruning ratios.
+Our optimality guarantees apply to the continuous surrogate programs; downstream accuracy can additionally be affected by integer rounding and the specific structural pruning method.